alaurens/RoadSegmentation/README.md

 The `scr` folder contains the source code of the project.
 It is composed of:

-* `data_process.py`: This file contains all function relative to the processing of the images to feed to the U-net.
+* `data_process.py`: This file contains all functions relative to the processing of the images to feed to the U-Net.

-* `generator.py`: This file contains the train,test and validation generators used to feed the U-net.
+* `generator.py`: This file contains the train,test and validation generators used to feed the U-Net.

 * `image_process.py`: This file contains all functions relative to image processing in general and not specifically for this project.